 “Here lies Kaspar Hauser, riddle of his time.
 His birth was unknown, his death mysterious.
 1833.”

 King Ludwig I. offered the extraordinarily high sum of 10,000 guilders as a reward for the capture of a possible perpetrator, but without result.
 After completion of the investigations on September 11, 1834, the Ansbach District and City Court took the view that one could not avoid “the justified doubt as to whether a murder was committed by a third party against Hauser, whether a crime was committed against him at all”.
-Police Council Merker decided in another paper in favour of “Self-wound without intention to kill”.
+Police Council Merker decided in another paper in favor of “Self-wound without intention to kill”.
 On his deathbed, Kaspar himself told Father Fuhrmann: “Why should I have anger or hatred or resentment for people, they did nothing to me.“

-The Mytery remains
+The Mystery remains

 So, was Kaspar Hauser really a royal descendant?
-In 2002, the Institute for Forensic Medicine of the University of Munster analysed hair and body cells as well as clothing said to have belonged to Kaspar Hauser.
+In 2002, the Institute for Forensic Medicine of the University of Munster analyzed hair and body cells as well as clothing said to have belonged to Kaspar Hauser.
 They were compared to DNA samples from Astrid von Medinger, a descendant of Stephanie Beauharnais, who would have been Kaspar’s mother, if he were indeed the true prince of Baden.
 There was a 95% match.
 The House of Baden refuses to comment on the Hauser matter and does not allow any medical examination of the remains of Stéphanie de Beauharnais or of the child that was buried as her son in the family vault at the Pforzheimer Schlosskirche.
 Thus, the story still remains a mystery…